CamFreshwater/histSockeye/README.md

-# historicalSockeye
+# histSockeye

-Analysis of historical trends in size/age-composition of Nass and Rivers Inlet sockeye salmon
+Analysis of historical trends in size-at-age of Nass River sockeye salmon and associated impacts on productivity via changes in fencundity.

+Submitted to Canadian Journal of Fisheries and Aquatic Sciences on Nov.
+3, 2022.